Commission for Patient and Public Involvement in Health

-The Commission for Patient and Public Involvement in Health (CPPIH) was an independent, non-departmental public body sponsored by the UK Department of Health.
+The Commission for Patient and Public Involvement in Health (CPPIH) was an independent, non-departmental public body sponsored by the Department of Health and Social Care.
 The Commission was established by and act of Parliament on 10 December 2002 with a remit "to establish a new system of patient and public involvement in health for England involving traditionally hard to reach groups" - however, there was no agreed budget or management structure in place at that time.
 The Commission operated from September 2003 until March 2008 when it was replaced with local involvement networks (LINks), involvement mechanisms that extend public involvement to health and social care.

 Background

-Despite its recent set up and ongoing successes, the commission was included in the Department of Health's "Arm's Length Body Review" (starting November 2003, ending March 2004) and was included in the list of ALBs listed for abolition.
+The commssion was formed in 2003.
+It was included in the Department of Health's "Arm's Length Body Review" (starting November 2003, ending March 2004) and was included in the list of ALBs listed for abolition.
 In the original review, the Department of Health stated that "Patients’ Forums will remain the cornerstone of the arrangements we have put in place to create opportunities for patients and the public to influence health services" and that the "NHS Appointments Commission will appoint Forum members in the future."
 However, it soon became clear that the Appointments Commission did not want to take responsibility for this, and the CPPIH continues to recruit members to the forums.
 The commission was officially abolished on 31 March 2008 when patients' forums were replaced by local involvement networks (LINks); which, although similar in structure had greatly reduced powers of monitoring, inspection and involvement.